kaminskil1337/Cross-Checkers/README.md

 Player wins if his enemy can't do any move or if he capture all enemy figures.
 Also player wins if he reach opposite end of the board with his figure.

-Program should:
+Program features:
 * allow two people play the game,
 * show help (game descripion and game rules),
-* allow figures to move, force captures,
+* allow figures to move,
+* automaticly check possible capture and force it,
 * automaticly check win condiion,
 * have friendly user interface,